LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="ChangePassword-put-">Auth Change Password (PUT)</h4>
- This API is used to change the accounts password based on the previous password <a href="https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-change-password" target="_blank">More info</a>
+ This API is used to change the accounts password based on the previous password.

 ```java